 In lieu of flowers, please make donations on behalf of the Quality Living Center (QLC) of Little Rock.

 A visitation will be from 5:00 to 6:00 p.m., Monday, November 23, 2020 at Friendship Baptist Church, followed by a memorial service at 6:00 p.m.

 State of AR COVID-19 directives: Face coverings required.
 Maintain social distancing.

-To send flowers to the family or plant a tree in memory of Ray William Sharp, please visit our floral store.
+To send flowers to Ray's family, please visit our floral store.